hashgrem/hashgrem.github.io/_posts/2023-03-05-attacktive.markdown

 Once the enumeration of user accounts is completed, we can try to exploit a feature in Kerberos using an attack technique known as ASREPRoasting.
 ASREPRoasting happens when a user account has the privilege "Does not require Pre-Authentication" enabled as explained in the previous step.

-To exploit this vulnerability, we will use `GetNPUsers` script from Impacket (https://github.com/fortra/impacket).
+To exploit this vulnerability, we will use `GetNPUsers` script from Impacket (<a href="https://github.com/fortra/impacket">https://github.com/fortra/impacket</a>).

 ### GetNPUsers